-The Committee on Climate Change has advised that there is no need for additional airport capacity in the UK and that any net expansion would have unacceptable climate change impacts.
+The Committee on Climate Change has advised that there is no need for additional airport capacity in the UK.

-Gatwick's presentation of the asserted employment benefits of the proposed development is misleading: the analysis carried out by its consultant, Oxera, shows that the project is not expected to result in material net job creation at the national level.
+The employment benefits Gatwick claims the project would deliver are misleading: the analysis carried out by its consultant, Oxera, shows that the project is not expected to result in material net job creation at the national level.
 Any local or regional job creation would be by displacement from other regions and therefore likely to be inconsistent with the government's levelling up agenda.